Rudy Gobert NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Rudy Gobert Insights vs. the Nuggets

-- This season, Rudy Gobert has made 5.1 shots from the floor per game, which accounts for 10.2% of his team's total makes.
+- This season, he's put up 7.6% of the Timberwolves' attempted field goals, as he's averaging 7.8 per contest.

-- Gobert's Timberwolves average 104 possessions per game, seventh-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Gobert's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Timberwolves average 104 per game, seventh-highest among NBA teams.

-- The Nuggets concede 112.5 points per contest, eighth-ranked in the league.
+- The Nuggets allow 112.5 points per game, eighth-ranked in the NBA.

-- On the boards, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.
+- Conceding 40.8 rebounds per game, the Nuggets are the best squad in the NBA.

-- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per game.
+- Looking at assists, the Nuggets have conceded 25.7 per game, 15th in the NBA.

 Rudy Gobert vs. the Nuggets